India's youngest athlete at CWG, Anahat Singh, makes winning start | Sports-Games

 Anahat was selected in the Indian team following her impressive run at the under-15 level including wins at the Asian Junior Squash and German Open this year.

-Another debutant, Abhay Singh, will be playing his singles opener against Joe Chapman of British Virgin Islands later on Friday.
+Another debutant, Abhay Singh, was slated to play his singles opener against Joe Chapman of British Virgin Islands later on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)